Biology

 3. Renal Tubules Involved: When ultrafiltration occurs in a renal glomerulus, its filtrate moves through the tubules of the kidney for selective reabsorption – creating successive processes within it.

-5. Regulated by hormones: Hormones also play an integral part in this process, with antidiuretic hormone (ADH), aldosterone, and parathyroid hormone all being capable of influencing selective reabsorption and ultrafiltration processes to maintain balance in electrolyte levels and balance within fluids.
+5. Regulated by hormones: Hormones also play an integral part in this process, with antidiuretic hormone (ADH), aldosterone and parathyroid hormone all being capable of influencing selective reabsorption and ultrafiltration processes in order to maintain balance in electrolyte levels and balance within fluids.

 6. Maintain Equilibrium: Both ultrafiltration and selective reabsorption aid in maintaining equilibrium by controlling the composition and quantity of bodily fluids.